-- 2 Click the Set Up Servers button.

-- When the server setup is complete, click OK.
+- Click the Set Up Servers button.When the server setup is complete, click OK.

 - 3 Click the right arrow.

+The following window appears.

 By default, AppleShare IP Easy Setup will start the servers that are installed on your computer.
 If you don't want to start the servers now, deselect the checkbox.